Info: 1 Vitamin D UVB Sun Lamp

 Download Sperti Vitamin D Lamp Owner's Manual [PDF ~0.3 MB]

 • No warm-up period is required, you can begin exposure immediately after turning it on.

 • 5-minute timer, the lamp automatically shuts off when your exposure regime is complete.

 • Light box includes an emergency on/off switch that can instantly terminate operation of the lamp.

-• Four KBD exclusive reflector vitamin D producing bulbs.
+• Four Sperti/KBD exclusive reflector vitamin D producing bulbs.

 • Two pairs of protective eyewear are included.

 • 7 year manufacturer's product warranty